Mortgage Loans

 VETERANS AFFAIRS (VA) HOME LOAN

-- For active duty servicemembers, former members of the armed forces, or spouse of a servicemember who dies in the line of duty or as the result of a service-related disability with certificate of eligibility.
+- Applicant qualification requirements.
+VA home loans are for active duty servicemembers, former members of the armed forces, or spouse of a servicemember who dies in the line of duty or as the result of a service-related disability with certificate of eligibility.

-- The VA home loan is a lifetime benefit.
+- Lifetime benefit.
+The VA home loan is a lifetime benefit.
 You can use the guaranty multiple times.

 |